xgabrielex/Bellabeat-Data-Analysis-Case-Study/README.md

 <img width="669" alt="diff active hours" src="https://github.com/xgabrielex/Bellabeat-Data-Analysis-Case-Study/assets/150829287/bf49c933-b2fa-4f02-b2b4-5224afa11ff0">

 With the graphs above we are watching an interesting correlation.
 As expected, the very active hours burn calories with the highest positive correlation.
-Fairly active hours have a slow and steady rise of burned calories compared to hours passed, but lightly active hours show a rapid rise and then at around 2500 cal, 4 hours, the curve is linear, wich would suggest significantly more hours are needed to burn calories.
+Fairly active hours have a slow rise of burned calories compared to hours passed and could mean a very weak positive correlation, but lightly active hours show a rapid rise and then at around 2000 cal, 4 hours, the curve is linear, which would mean that there is no correlation between two metrics.

 ### Analysing hourly_intensities data frame